1monalisa1/01-FinTech-Case-Study/README.md

 * *Klarna’s FinTech Domain*
 	* Consumer payments and credit services

+* *Growth & Expansion*
+	* 2005 • Founded in Stockholm, Sweden
+	* 2007 • Expanded to Norway, Finland & Denmark
+	* 2010 • Expanded to Germany & the Netherlands
+	* 2011 • Acquired Israeli company Analyzd, which led to expansion within Israel
+	* 2012 • Expanded to Austria
+	* 2013 • Merged with German SOFORT AG after Klarna acquired SOFORT Banking and became Klarna Group
+	* 2015 • Expanded to the United States
+	* 2015 • Acquired Cookies App, a German-based money transfer app
+	* 2017 • Expanded to the United Kingdom and acquired BillPay, a European payment solutions provider
+	* 2018 • Acquired ShopCo Technologies, a US universal cart browser extension parent company, and Close Brothers, a UK omnichannel retail finance provider with active merchants
+	* 2019 • Partnered with PayBright, a Canadian point-of-sale financing company, and expanded within Canada
+	* 2020 • Expanded to Australia, New Zealand, Belgium & Spain.
+Acquired Spring Marketplace, retail marketing company, and Moneymour, an Italian provider of point of sale loans, which also lead to expansion within Italy (Crowdfund Insider, Crunchbase, Klarma & PR Newswire).

 * *Klarna’s Reach in 2020*
 	* Total end-customers:  85,000,000
 	* Total number of merchants:  200,000